 Superstitious beliefs are especially strong in Italy's south.
-Here corni (horn-shaped charms) adorn everything from necklines to rear-view mirrors to ward off the malocchio (evil eye) and devotion to local saints takes on an almost cultish edge.
+Here corni (horn-shaped charms) adorn everything from necklines to rearview mirrors to ward off the malocchio (evil eye) and devotion to local saints takes on an almost cultish edge.
 Every year in Naples, thousands cram into the duomo to witness the blood of San Gennaro miraculously liquefy in the phial that contains it.
 When the blood liquefies, the city breathes a sigh of relief – it symbolises another year safe from disaster.
 When it didn't in 1944, Mt Vesuvius erupted, and when it failed again in 1980, an earthquake struck the city that year.
 Coincidence?
-Perhaps.
-Yet even the most cynical Neapolitans may have wondered what the future holds when the miracle failed once more in December 2016.

 You might also notice a striking absence of children.
-Italy's birth rate is one of the lowest in Europe; an average of 1.43 births per woman compared to 1.89 in the UK, 1.98 in Ireland and 2.07 in France.
+Italy's birth rate is one of the lowest in the world; an average of 1.33 births per woman compared to 1.75 in the UK, 1.84 in Ireland and 1.85 in France.

 What it Feels Like for a Girl